Current Scams

 Does SEEK send unsolicited messages via messaging apps or social media apps in Australia or New Zealand?

-No, we will never contact you via these methods.
-Scammers use publicly available data, including logos and photos along with fake phone numbers to impersonate people working at SEEK.
+No, we will never contact you with unsolicited messages or job offers via these methods.
+Scammers use publicly available data, including logos and photos along with fake phone numbers, to impersonate people working at SEEK.

 If I get a message that looks like it's from SEEK, what should I do?